10,000+ IT jobs in Germany pre-filtered to the Blue Card salary threshold. Sign up free for full access โ†’

 Chancenkarte Points Calculator (2026)

-The Germany Opportunity Card requires at least 6 points from the § 20b AufenthG table — unless your degree is fully recognised, in which case you qualify without a points check.
+The Germany Opportunity Card requires at least 6 points from the ยง 20b AufenthG table.
+If your degree is fully recognised, you qualify without a points check.
 Select your answers below to see your score instantly.

 Already on Route 1?
 Skip the calculator.